 We have one of the fact that macarons recipes are diverse Food tour in Toronto got to know.
 I know!
 Macarons come from France.
 They belong to the best pastries France has to offer.
 However, they are just as popular in Canada.
 Especially in the provinces in the east you can often find them in markets or even in specialty shops.
 In France, the meringue made from almond flour has been known since the Middle Ages.
 It is made from egg white, powdered sugar, very finely ground almonds and food coloring.

-Ever since I discovered the flavors for macarons, I've been addicted to them.
+Ever since I discovered the flavors of macarons, I've fallen for them.
 However, making macarons yourself is not that easy.
-The exact amount of ingredients is just as important as the right temperature when baking.
-They also don't like drafts when they cool down.
+The exact quantity of the ingredients is just as important as the right temperature when baking.
+They also do not like drafts when cooling down.
 Macarons are mimosas.
 If they succeed, you should then pack them carefully so that they are not crushed.
-They keep their shape - soft inside, crispy outside - for three to four days.
-They shouldn't be kept for longer.
-You can fill them with a variety of ganache, buttercream, or jam.
-They get the colors from suitable food coloring.
+They keep their shape – soft on the inside, crispy on the outside – for three to four days.
+You shouldn't keep them any longer.
+You can fill them with different ganache, buttercream or jam.
+You get the colors with suitable food coloring.
 Fruit juice is not suitable for this.
-It loses color and intensity through the baking process.
+The baking process loses color and intensity.
+Have you worked up an appetite yet?
+There's more Pastries from France.

 In these cookbooks you will find cookie recipes